 As you can see, WordPress is not only great for powering your website and getting your content published online, it can also help keep your content organized and managed too!

-With WordPress, you can be in complete charge of your own digital presence!
+WordPress puts you in complete charge of your own digital presence!